Religious Movements of the Sprawl

 Organization

-Communities throughout the Sprawl and especially in the Wastes.
+Communities organized around "Enclaves"—self-sufficient settlements that reject network connectivity—throughout the Sprawl and especially in the Wastes.
 Range from moderate (minimal augmentation, selective technology) to extreme (complete rejection of anything post-industrial).
-Leadership varies—councils of elders, charismatic "Unplugged" who've removed all augmentation.
+Communication between communities is slow and deliberate—they refuse network connections.

 Practices